-Further risks are presented if we elect to pursue continued growth or enter new product categories by means other than new product introductions, including by acquisitions or investments in business or technologies that we believe could offer growth opportunities.
-The pursuit of such opportunities may divert the attention of management.
+Further risks are presented if we elect to pursue growth by means other than new product introductions, including by acquisitions or investments in business or technologies that we believe could offer growth opportunities.
+The pursuit of such growth opportunities may divert the attention of management.
 Furthermore, it may cause us to incur various costs and expenses in identifying, investigating and pursuing such transactions, regardless of whether such opportunities are realized.
 Such acquisitions, transactions or investments may also result in potentially dilutive equity issuances, the incurrence of debt or contingent liabilities or challenges with integration, any of which could adversely affect our business, financial condition and results of operations.